 Activities scheduled on a regular basis can help people feel independent and needed by focusing their attention on pleasurable or useful tasks.
 Such activities should include physical and mental activities.
 Activities should be broken down in small parts or simplified as the dementia worsens.

 In dementia with Lewy bodies, older antipsychotic medications Types of Antipsychotic Drugs Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
 A number... read more tend to worsen muscle and movement symptoms and are best avoided.
 Newer antipsychotic medications, given in low doses, are preferred.
-However, newer antipsychotic medications, if used for a long time, may cause weight gain and abnormal fat (lipid) levels (hyperlipidemia Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more ) and increase the risk of type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+However, newer antipsychotic medications, if used for a long time, may cause weight gain and abnormal fat (lipid) levels (hyperlipidemia Dyslipidemia Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more ) and increase the risk of type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more .

 Learning about how to effectively meet the needs of people with dementia and what to expect from them: Caregivers can get this information from nurses, social workers, organizations, and published and online materials.